(918) 250-7663

 To see if their claims hold up, take a close look at their previous projects.
 Ask for a portfolio that includes work similar to what you need.
 A good contractor will have photo documentation of their completed jobs and will be proud to show off their skills.

 Request before-and-after photos of at least three recent projects involving your roofing type.
 Pay attention to details like clean edges, proper flashing installation, and overall craftsmanship.
-Look for consistency across multiple projects – this shows they maintain high standards regardless of the job size.
+Look for consistency across multiple projects.
 If possible, visit some of their recent job sites to see the work in person.

 Check if they have specialized training or certifications for your roofing material.
-Manufacturers such as GAF and Owens Corning offer training programs that ensure contractors are up to date on proper installation methods and product specifications.
+Manufacturers such as GAF and Owens Corning offer training programs.
+These ensure contractors are up to date on proper installation methods.

 3. What Warranties Do You Provide?